ragingthunder511/da6401_assignment1/README.md

 2) train.py is the python script to be called as that accepts the following command line arguments with the specified values -

+# Steps to follow:
+Install wandb by command pip install wandb to your system Run train.py file with the appropriate arguments given below Your run will be logged to wandb to my project "karekargrishma1234-iit-madras-" and entity="cs24m020_dlA1_Q4_1" You can view the logs that is the model training accuracy, validation accuracy, testing accuracy and respective losses

 # Explanation of implementation of MLFFNN in brief

 This project implements a flexible Feedforward Neural Network (FFNN) from scratch using only NumPy.
 It is designed for classifying images from the Fashion-MNIST dataset and allows customization of architecture, activation functions, optimization algorithms, and regularization techniques.